directus/directus/docs/guides/headless-cms/content-translations.md

    ![Data Model settings screen for the Articles collection is displayed.
 The following fields are shown: id, status, date_published, author, image.](https://marketing.directus.app/assets/fdeb07d9-d11a-42e9-a39a-14f0a196ecc6.png?key=doc)

-   Create the fields above inside the collection.
+   Create these fields inside the collection.

    They will be shared across all the different translations of each article.

-   Do not add the fields to be translated like `title` or `content` or `slug` yet, because those will be stored in a seperate collection you will create next.
+   Do not add the fields to be translated like `title` or `content` or `slug` yet, because those will be stored in a separate collection shown below.

 ## Create Content Translations Collection